exercism/go/exercises/phone-number/.meta/description.md

 `6139950253`

-Additionally, a Format() function should produce the outout
+Additionally, a Format() function should produce the output

 `(613) 995-0253`